 Like a 401(k), money is taken directly out of your paycheck.
 Like a Roth IRA, you pay taxes on your contributions, but withdrawals in retirement are tax-free, provided you have held the account for at least five years and don’t withdraw until you reach 59.

-Withdrawal rules: Required minimum distributions (RMDs) must be taken in the year you turn 70 ½.
+Withdrawal rules: Roth 401(k)s are subject to required minimum distribution (RMD) rules.
 To qualify for tax-free withdrawals, you must have held the account for a minimum of five years and be at least 59 ½ years old.

 What we like: You can contribute at any income level.
 While Roth IRAs have income limits, Roth 401(k)s do not.